hiro106/english-expressions-notes/words_phrases_syntax_in_sentences.md

  - **Lambda functions are a way of** creating small anonymous functions.
  - These functions are **throw-away functions**, which **are only needed where they have been created**.
  - Lambda functions are mainly used **in combination with** the functions filter(), map() and reduce().
+ - How to create dictionaries **on the fly** using zip()
+ - You’ll **unpack this definition throughout the rest of the tutorial**.
+ - Interlocking pairs of teeth on both sides of the zipper **are pulled together to close an opening**.
+ - To see this in action, **take a look at** the following code block:
+ -
  -